Before I read the book, I had always understood Lolita to be a sexually precocious teenage girl who seduces an older man.

 But Nabokov makes it very clear that this interpretation is absolutely mistaken.

-During Lolita’s long imprisonment as Humbert’s sex slave, he rapes her repeatedly while persuading himself (and, in his role as narrator) the reader that Lolita is a willing and equal partner.
+During Lolita’s long imprisonment as Humbert’s sex slave, he rapes her repeatedly while persuading himself and the reader that Lolita is a willing and equal partner.
 When she refuses some of his more depraved advances, he bribes her by raising her allowance to two dollars (and later steals it back).

 I didn’t enjoy it.